iammohith/Waterproofing-Activity-Management-System-Demo/README.md

 ## 📬 Request a Demo

-If you are a real estate developer, construction company, or project management firm interested in deploying QualityTrack WP for your projects:
+If you are a real estate developer, construction company, or project management firm interested in deploying Quality Track for Water Proofing for your projects:

 <div align="center">